-OHSU’s Knight Cancer Institute is launching a bold, $1 billion campaign to end cancer as we know it.
-We need your help.
+Early detection is the gateway to a cancer-free world.
+Join our bold $1 billion campaign to end cancer as we know it.

-How you can help: To meet the Knight family’s challenge, OHSU will need the support of everyone who cares about cancer - individuals, families, community groups, corporations, government agencies and private foundations.
+How can you help?
+We need the support of everyone who cares about stopping cancer - individuals, families, community groups, corporations, government agencies and private foundations.

 With your support, we can take the next big step toward stopping cancer in our lifetime.